 The two green sand beaches on the Big Island are difficult to reach and will take approximately 1.5+ hour hike, but definitely worth it.
 The Green Sand Beach is officially known as Papakōlea.
 The beach itself is carved in a 49.000 years old cinder cone belonging to the Mauna Loa volcano that contains the green crystals (olivines) that give the beach its name.

 Swimming at the Green Sand Beach is possible but you are like me and not a great swimmer I suggest staying on the sand and look cute like I did because those waves were crazy.
-There are not a lifeguard to save you in case the waves take out and there is nowhere to buy food or water so make sure pack a lunch and bring sunscreen, a cute hat, and beach towels.
+There is not a lifeguard to save you in case the waves take you out and there is nowhere to buy food or water so make sure pack a lunch and bring sunscreen, a cute hat, and beach towels.

 DIRECTIONS / HIKING TO PAPAKŌLEA BEACH: (Green Sand Beach)